gremlin/failure-flags-node/README.md

 npm i --save @allingeek-gremlin/failure-flags
 ```

-Then instrument the the part of your application where you want to inject faults.
+Then instrument the part of your application where you want to inject faults.

 ```js
 const failureflags = require(`@allingeek-gremlin/failure-flags`);